pfgithub/tisweeper/README.md

 Space clearing mode loops from top right to bottom left, then back again, clearing a 3x3 around each blank space tile.
 It then replaces these with tile id 10 which is blank space, from tile id 0 which is not yet cleared blank space.

+In the future, tiles that need space clearing could be added to a list in order to skip the slow searching process and go right to clearing tiles.

 #### Winning

 When the number of tiles remaining equals the number of bombs, you win.